Kannappa (film): Critical response

-The film has received mixed reviews overall.
+The film has received mixed to negative reviews from critics and audience, by criticizing the screenplay, incoherent narration, direction, poor execution, VFX, technical issues, misuse of actors, unwanted romantic scenes and pacing.
+However, the songs and plot received praise, and the film's cast performance received mixed response.

 Bollywood Hungama rated the film with three-out-of-five stars and wrote "On the whole, Kannappa triumphs largely due to its mythological appeal and a goosebumps-inducing final 20 minutes.[...]
 While the film’s lengthy runtime and the relatively low pre-release buzz in the Hindi belt are minor drawbacks, the film holds the potential to surprise, provided it garners strong word of mouth."
 Paul Nicodemus of The Times of India gave 3/5 stars and wrote "Directed by Mukesh Kumar Singh, Kannappa is a sincere attempt at retelling revered lore with visual grandeur. [...]
 While the film hits the dramatic notes effectively, some of the emotional layers, particularly around Thinnadu’s inner conflict and relationships, could have been explored with more depth."
 Kirubhakar Purushothaman of News 18 gave 2.5/5 stars and wrote "While the core story of Kannappa occupies only about one-third of the film’s runtime, the war and the romance take up the rest.
 There is a lot in Kannappa that echoes SS Rajamouli’s Baahubali. [...]
-With such decent performances, the film could’ve relied more on visuals and trimmed down the long monologues that feel like straight lifts from past iterations of the story."
+With such decent performances, the film could have relied more on visuals and trimmed down the long monologues that feel like straight lifts from past iterations of the story."
 Rishil Jogani of Pinkvilla gave 2.5/5 stars and wrote "The devotional tale has a stirring climax but is hampered by a slow first half, weak visual effects, and uneven storytelling.
 It shall appeal to Shiva devotees but the lacklustre pacing and the shallow subplots will not let the content fly beyond its limited target audience."